"Images of The Greenbrier River"

 Steve Payne is moving in a new direction.
 There isn’t a single human face in any of these photographs.
 These are pictures of rocks, water, leaves, and trees.
 Even so, the images are rendered with an intimacy and warmth that make them seem as lovingly considered as the face of a dear friend.
 They have the quality of, well, portraits.

 "They are portraits," Payne tells me, "another kind of portrait.
 They’re portraits of rocks and leaves and water.
 I’m in love with rocks and water, I really am."

-Payne’s new works form an exhibition, "Images of the Greenbrier River," which premiered at Callen McJunkin Gallery in Charleston and moves in April to the Cooper Gallery in downtown in Lewisburg.
-The limited edition prints (Payne will print no more than 30 reproductions of each) have attracted a great deal of interest, according to art dealer Callen McJunkin.
+Payne’s new works form an exhibition, "Images of the Greenbrier River," which premiered at Callen McJunkin Gallery in Charleston.
+This work has attracted a great deal of interest, according to art dealer Callen McJunkin.
 "People comment on how painterly these photographs are," she says.
 "The more people know about art and photography, the more they appreciate his photographs."

 Art director John Auge, who has worked with Payne on many commercial projects, agrees: "When I think of Steve, the first word that comes to mind is sensitivity.
 He seizes the opportunity to keep art in front of the advertising need."

 Most of Payne’s new images came from a single two-mile stretch of river between milepost 5 and milepost 7 of the Greenbrier River Trail.
 "A few of them were done near Watoga State Park because that’s where I went as a boy," Payne says.
 "My parents always took us to Watoga to vacation, and that’s when I fell in love with The Greenbrier River.
 I make trips back there every year, even if it’s just for a few hours.
 There’s a part of my childhood that’s still there.